USA Women’s Hockey Team 2022 Olympics: Full roster, schedule, matchups for the Beijing Winter Games

 WATCH LIVE: Click here to sign up for Peacock and watch live Hockey at the 2022 Winter Olympics!

 Women’s hockey kicked off on Wednesday, February 2 (Thursday afternoon in Beijing) and will run through Wednesday, February 16 with the women’s gold medal game taking place that day (11:05 p.m.
 ET on NBC and Peacock).
-The U.S. women picked up their first loss of the tournament against Canada this week.
-They will take the ice again tonight in the quarterfinals against the Czech Republic (11:10 p.m.
-ET on Peacock and USA Network).
-See below for the 2022 Winter Olympics Women’s Hockey TV schedule with additional information on how to watch/live stream every game.
+The U.S women will head to the semifinal round after defeating the Czech Republic 4-1 on Thursday night.
+They will take the ice again on Monday morning against Finland (8:10 a.m. on USA Network and Peacock) See below for the 2022 Winter Olympics Women’s Hockey TV schedule with additional information on how to watch/live stream every game.

 RELATED: 2022 Winter Olympics – TV schedule, day-by-day viewing guide to the Beijing Winter Games